yapplabs/legacy-ember-css-transitions/tests/dummy/app/templates/docs/index.md

 # About

-`ember-css-transitions` provides some utilities that help you define animations purely in CSS.
+`legacy-ember-css-transitions` provides some utilities that help you define animations purely in CSS.

 This can be thought of a port of angular's ng-animate or react-animation for Ember.